carrolletal/StimInducedSpiking/README.md

 # StimInducedSpiking
-a software suite for visualizing and analyzing visual cortical activity as modulated by sensory stimuli, ontogenetic perturbations, and behavioral states
+a software suite for visualizing and analyzing visual cortical activity as modulated by sensory stimuli, optogenetic perturbations, and behavioral states

 This repository hosts a pipeline for the handling of extracellular recordings.
 The current version is tailored for recordings using an A32 Neuronexus probe, a Blackrock Neurotech interface, and the Central software.